asiloisad/pulsar-sequence-creator/README.md

 ## Installation

 To install `sequence-creator` search for [sequence-creator](https://web.pulsar-edit.dev/packages/sequence-creator) in the Install pane of the Pulsar settings or run `ppm install sequence-creator`.
-Alternatively, you can run `ppm install asiloisad/pulsar-sequence-creator` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-sequence-creator` to install a package directly from the GitHub repository.

 ## Commands